Jun 22, 2025

 Current Special Topics

-CAT 281D - Art Therapy from Neurological Perspective
+CAT 281D - Understanding Art Therapy from a Neurological Perspective

-This interactive course will explore the natural relationship between art therapy and neuroscience and how art therapy can aid in the treatment of multiple medical diagnoses.
+This interactive course will explore the natural relationship of art therapy and neuroscience, and how art therapy can aid in the treatment of multiple medical diagnoses.
 Students will begin by exploring and understanding specific areas of the brain, their functions, and how changes in the brain occur during a medical illness.
-Students will then investigate how art therapy can be used to stimulate areas of the brain comprised of neurological concerns and how the process of art-making can foster positive coping skills, promote both physical and emotional wellness and instill a sense of control over a diagnosis.
-Classes will include lectures, art therapy and neuroscience research efforts, group discussion, and tactical/kinesthetic experiential activities.
+Students will then investigate how art therapy can be used to stimulate areas of the brain compromised by a neurological concern, and how the process of art making can foster positive coping skills, promote both physical and emotional wellness, and instill a sense of control over a diagnosis.
+Classes will include lectures, art therapy and neuroscience research efforts, group discussion, and tactile/kinesthetic experiential activities.

 CAT 281R - Therapeutic Applications of Music